ChunqiJIANG/jiang-azur/Usage-env01-anvio-7.1.md

 > Done

 Before start:
-1. put all your genomes in a directory named '00-GENOMES'
+1. put all your genomes in a directory, such as '00-GENOMES'
 2. prepare a txt file named 'external_database_path.txt', like this:

 |  name   | contigs_db_path  |